rhodyrstats/data_to_figures/data_to_figures.md

 ![](data_to_figures_files/figure-markdown_github/themes1-1.png)

 This shows the way to do that with a bunch of custom settings.
 For a quicker version of doing this, you can use some of the canned themes in `ggplot2` or use the `ggthemes` package for many additional ones.
-Some example sof using one of the `ggplot2` ones is below.
+Some examples of using one of the `ggplot2` ones is below.
 Also note, I am not saving these to an object so result is a temporary view of what the plot would have looked like.

 ``` r
 nla12_bar + theme_bw()